weilandia/coding-for-managers/ruby/lecture-notes.md

 **Why does it output `nil`?**

 Let's build our first program!
 We are going to build a function.
-A function or method looks like this:
+A function looks like this:

  `def name-of-your-function(parameter1, parameter2,....)
     your code